-3. Not optimizing images for web –
+3. Not optimizing images for the web:

 Shopify optimizes the images for your store.
 However, pay close attention to the size of the images.
 Always remember to resize and compress the images before you add them to the products on your Shopify store.
-You can either use several apps on the internet to resize the images or use the apps available in Shopify store to do the same for $0.01 – $0.05 per image.
+You can either use several apps on the internet to resize the images or use the apps available in the Shopify store to do the same for $0.01 – $0.05 per image.

-4. No Proper About or Contact Page –
+4. No Proper About or Contact Page:

-- No Story – Your customers need to know you before buying your products.
+- No Story: Your customers need to know you before buying your products.
 Who are you?
 Where you came from?
 What is special about your journey?
 All this and more will keep your customers intriguing about you and connect to you easily for a long time.
 You do not have to write elaborately, but a brief about you and your products should be enough to gauge your visitors.

-- No Location Details – Even though you do not have a brick and mortar store, people would like to know where you are located and where are you shipping from.
+- No Location Details: Even though you do not have a brick and mortar store, people would like to know where you are located and where are you shipping from.
 This is a factor many consider before trusting your brand.

-- No Proper Email Address – Communication through generic email is okay initially.
+- No Proper Email Address: Communication through generic email is okay initially.
 However, if you have your own domain name and email, it builds further trust and loyalty as it shows you have invested in your business and are here to stay.

-5. Leaving SEO to default settings –
+5. Leaving SEO to default settings:

-SEO is an important part of marketing and promotion of your brand.
+SEO is an important part of the marketing and promotion of your brand.
 Every page, product, and blog post has a specific spot to insert meta tags which facilitates SEO practice.
 But very few people use this facility to manage their website and promote it.
 When you scroll down the page you will find the space for meta tags.
 Make use of these tags to optimize your SEO and grow your page ranking.

-6. Not utilizing Shopify payment methods –
+6. Not utilizing Shopify payment methods:

 When talking about the payment methods, the more the merrier rule clearly applies.
 Setting up multiple payment options increase your value and customers are satisfied if they do not have to abandon the cart because of payment issues.
-This in turn ensures confidence and can increase conversions on your store.
+This, in turn, ensures confidence and can increase conversions on your store.
 In case you are thinking about the 2% that you must pay to Shopify, then a good idea is to include it in your product pricing.

-7. Do not ignore Mobile –
+7. Do not ignore Mobile:

 With mobile phones becoming the norm, one cannot deny the power of mobile apps to keep your customers engaged.
 With Facebook ads, mobile traffic can also reach up to 80%.
 When you plan to start your own store, do not ignore the mobile application launch simultaneously.
 Make sure the mobile version of your store is as good as your desktop version.
 To keep the layout intact, keep padding and extra space to a minimum.
-You can also use features such as swipeable product images and remove the excess content that doesn’t enhances the shopping experience.
+You can also use features such as swipeable product images and remove the excess content that doesn’t enhance the shopping experience.

-8. No Social Proof and Forcing Social Proof –
+8. No Social Proof and Forcing Social Proof:

 Social proofs help big time in converting visitors into customers.
 But the key is to use them at an appropriate time to establish authenticity.
 If you are launching your products the first time, hold on before adding reviews on every page.
 First, gather some customers and then gradually add user reviews.
 Some merchants do not take it seriously.
 Having a review section without any review in it may make other buyers suspicious of the quality of the products.